abd-khrubi/better-godwars-overlay/README.md

 - Customisable colours
 - Shorten God names for even more space
 - Highlight kill count when you reach the amount for boss room entry!
+- Option to replace overlay with compact info boxes

 ![](.README_images/af2ba73b.png)